 All three days are centered on the idea of awareness, as February is the national month of American History, African-American History and Women’s History.
 Children will participate in activities such as crafting a dream catcher and creating finger puppets of historic figures to put on a show!
 Our new exhibit “The Curious Case of Ed Vebell” will be explored as well as a chance to sketch like the Sports Illustrated artist.

 We are pleased to offer these interactive and engaging programs to explore our local and national history with hands-on crafts, games, and special guests who are sure to bring smiles to everyone.

 Please bring a bag lunch on Tues, February 20 and Wednesday, February 21.
 On Thursday, February 22, we will have a pizza lunch.
 Themed snacks will be made each day.
-Limited registration, please call (203) 222-1424 to hold your spot.
+Limited registration, register here to hold your spot.
+Please call (203) 222-1424 for single day reservations.